 Google to evaluate executive performance on diversity, inclusion

-Alphabet Inc's Google will evaluate the performance of its vice presidents and above on team diversity and inclusion starting this year, the company said on Friday in one of several responses to concerns about its treatment of a Black scientist.

-REUTERS: Alphabet Inc's Google will evaluate the performance of its vice presidents and above on team diversity and inclusion starting this year, the company said on Friday in one of several responses to concerns about its treatment of a Black scientist.
+MOUNTAIN VIEW, California: Alphabet's Google will evaluate the performance of its vice presidents and above on team diversity and inclusion starting this year, the company said on Friday (Feb 19) in one of several responses to concerns about its treatment of a black scientist.

-Timnit Gebru, co-leader of Google's ethical artificial intelligence research team, said in December that Google abruptly fired her after she criticized its diversity efforts and threatened to resign.
+Timnit Gebru, co-leader of Google's ethical artificial intelligence research team, said in December that Google abruptly fired her after she criticised its diversity efforts and threatened to resign.

 Alphabet and Google Chief Executive Sundar Pichai ordered a review of the situation.
 While Google declined to share specific findings, the company announced on Friday it will engage human resources specialists during sensitive employee departures.